-Get a library card?
+…get a library card?

-Find my card number?
+…find my card number?

-Find my PIN?
+…find my PIN?

-Your PIN is initially set as the last four digits of the phone number you gave the library when you registered.
-If your PIN is not working, either contact your library or email firstname.lastname@example.org with your name and we will look it up for you.
-If you want to change your PIN, go to the online catalog and visit the “My Account” section.
-In the Personal Information tab, you will be able to change to a PIN of your choice.
+Your PIN is typically set as the last four digits of the phone number your library has on file for you.
+If your PIN is not working, you can contact your library or firstname.lastname@example.org with your card number, name, and birth date for us to verify your information.
+If you want to change your PIN, you can contact your library or email@example.com and it can be changed manually for you.

-Renew my expired card?
+…renew my expired card?

 After a set period of time depending on your library, your library card automatically expired.
 This helps libraries keep track of how many “active patrons” they serve, which they need to report to New York State each year.
 Most libraries will gladly renew your card if you stop by or contact them directly, typically using the time to verify that the information on your account is still current.
 If your card is close to expiring when you visit a library, the staff will let you know at that point and offer to renew the account for you.
 If your account is expired when you’re attempting to check out online materials, you will receive an error message.
 To rectify this, you can contact your library to renew your card.
 You can still contact firstname.lastname@example.org for this, but the Library System is unable to fully renew your account; only your library can do so.